 Aging can be challenging, but it doesn’t have to be so stressful.
-Creating a long-term care plan can lessen the impact of foreseeable (and avoidable) stresses and help you pull together the proper resources and support team, should it be needed.
+Creating a long-term care plan can lessen the impact of foreseeable (and avoidable) stresses and help you bring together the proper resources and support team.

 If you or an aging loved one experiences an unforeseen medical event, such as a fall or sudden onset of illness, it can be difficult to put together a care plan in the spur of the moment.
 Having a plan already in place greatly increases the likelihood of a successful recovery.
 While the plan may need some adjusting depending on the situation, it is often to modify a plan than to create a new one from scratch.
 Even a simple list of resources is a great start to care plan; knowing who to call can help immensely under unfortunate circumstances.